PR Awards Categories

 c.
 Community Relations: campaigns/programs that aim to improve relations with communities in which the sponsoring organization has an interest, need or opportunity.

-g.
-Healthcare: campaign/programs in the healthcare sector, including business-to-business and consumer campaigns. (new category for 2017)
+i.
+Healthcare: campaign/programs in the healthcare sector, including business-to-business and consumer campaigns.

 - At organizations with up to 100 employees